huxingyi/squeezer/README.md

 -----------------
 Licensed under the MIT license except lodepng.c and lodepng.h.

-*Note:[lodepng](https://github.com/lvandeve/lodepng) used in this project to decode and encode png format.
+*Note: [lodepng](https://github.com/lvandeve/lodepng) used in this project to decode and encode png format.
 For the license used in lodepng please visit [lodepng](https://github.com/lvandeve/lodepng) directly.*

 References
 ------------